muditjain936/iv-straddle-strategy/README.md

 # IV Straddle Strategy

-A quantitative options trading strategy in Python that uses Implied Volatility percentile ranking to generate straddle trade signals on NIFTY 50.
+A quantitative options trading strategy in Python that uses Implied Volatility percentile ranking to generate straddle trade signals.

 Built as a learning project based on a senior's suggestion to combine reverse Black-Scholes, IV ranking, and systematic risk management.